Garden-wheelbarrow filled with soil on a farm.

 • Improves the soil– Microbes and insects in the soil naturally consume the mulch over time, adding the by-products back to the soil in the form of organic matter..

 • Aesthetics- Adds curb appeal.
+My favorite benefit of mulching ha ha.
 Mulch instantly adds rich color and a manicured look to your landscape beds, along the foundation of your home, around trees and shrubs, and between garden beds

 • Regulates the soil temperature– Mulch acts as an insulator, helping to regulate soil temperature to keep plant roots cool in the summer and warm in the winter.